danielki94/pokemonapi/README.md

 # pokemonapi
-Created a Pokedex using Pokemon API
+Created a Pokedex using Pokemon API with OOP